 The majority of Americans find that there is just a little too much month at the end of their budget.
 Just about everyone could do with some more money in their pockets, but most of us can’t simply walk into the boss’ office and ask for a raise.
-Luckily, there are a few ways that you can save money on your monthly budget without making many lifestyle changes.
+Luckily, there are a few ways to save money on your monthly budget without making any lifestyle changes.

-There are dozens and dozens of different ways that you can save money, some of them are more extreme than others.
-In this article, we are going to explore some of the simplest ways that you can have an extra $100 in your bank account at the end of the month.
+There are dozens and dozens of different ways to save money, some of them are more extreme than others.
+In this article, we are going to explore some of the simplest ways to save money that can add up to an extra $100 in your bank account at the end of the month.

 One of the easiest ways to save money is by just buying generic brands instead of buying brand name options.
 In most cases, simply buying the store brand can save you a dollar or more on each item that you buy.
 If you buy the generic version of all of your groceries, you can easily save $20 or more on your grocery store trips every time that you go.
 If you’re going to the store several times every month, you can easily save $60 a month just by switching brands.
 Additionally, you can experiment with other grocery stores and see how expensive their brands are.
 You may find that you can save even more money on your grocery budget.

 Cooking your own meals is a great way to save money (and calories).
 While there is nothing wrong with enjoying a night at a restaurant, it can put a strain on your monthly budget.
 If you and your spouse go out for dinner, you can easily spend $40 on dinner versus the $20 or less that you would spend on groceries to make dinner.

 Deciding to stay in for dinner a couple of times every week can save you around $80 on food.
 If you aren’t an experienced cook, there are millions of simple recipes that anyone can make on Pinterest.
 You don’t have to cook any fancy meals, but it’s easy to make delicious meals that your family will love.